 The UMKC School of Medicine radiology residency has an innovative detailed and well-organized curriculum that guides residents through the process of obtaining medical knowledge needed to become an outstanding clinical radiologist in private or academic practice.
-We take great pride in the fact that residents rotate through ALL areas of radiology with 12 electives.
-This includes those that are sometimes less accessible to resident training, such as cardiovascular imaging, OB.GYN and neuroradiology (neuro IR).
+We take great pride in the fact that residents rotate through all areas of radiology, including cardiovascular imaging, OB, and neuro IR.
 Additionally, the core curriculum includes dedicated teaching in important topics including basic research methods, business and financial management, personal/professional development and general competency.
-Also included is a milestone-based dictation/reporting curriculum.

 Resident Education Center – In 2014, a new radiology education facility was opened.
 Located in the Department of Radiology at Saint Luke’s Hospital, the center includes a resident lounge, kitchen, call room with shower/bath and a 50-seat conference room, Scarpellino Hall.
 The conference room includes Apple TV and state-of-the-art web conferencing capabilities.

 Educational Benefits – Residents have free access to e-anatomy, STATdx, and RadPrimer.
 Also, free online access to multiple textbooks through ClinicalKey and the UMKC Health Sciences library, which has an extensive online journal collection.
 Residents also receive an annual educational stipend.

 Daily 7:30am conferences– The core curriculum is covered at 7:30am by subspecialty, fellowship trained faculty, and repeats biannually.